Team-on/UnityBuildManager/README.md

 ### Build settings
 ![Build settings](HelpScreenshots/8.png)
 This is build settings group.
-Here you can enable/disable build via chechbox, change it name, select target and set build settings.
+Here you can enable/disable build via chech box, change it name, select target and set build settings.
 For each build you can set this data:
- - *Passby build checkmark* - Use previously builded folder and just pass that to post build processing
+ - *Passby build check mark* - Use previously builded folder and just pass that to post build processing
- - *Release build checkmark* - Apply release optimizations for build.
+ - *Release build check mark* - Apply release optimizations for build.
 When unchecked - optimized for faster building
- - *VR build checkmark* - enable VR for build
+ - *VR build check mark* - enable VR for build
  - *Output root* - Output root path
  - *Middle path* - Output specific path.
 Support variables
  - *Dir path* - path to directory that will be *archived* and pushed to *itch.io*.
 Support variables